wanelo/wanelo.github.io/_drafts/2016-02-03-decoupling-distributed-ruby-applications-with-rabbitmq.md

 For the near term, we’ve chosen to stand up multiple independent instances of RabbitMQ proxied by HAProxy.
 This removes the need for instances to communicate with each other and simplifies many possible failure scenarios.
 Producers send messages to HAProxy on localhost, and do not ever receive producer acknowledgements.
 When we deploy message consumers for an application, we configure a duplicate set of consumers for each RabbitMQ instance.
 These consumers talk directly with RabbitMQ without a proxy.

 When a RabbitMQ instance crashes or its server reboots, producers receive an error and reconnect via HAProxy, attaching to a different instance.
 Since TCP connections in HAProxy are long-lived, we can expect that processes will stick to a single RabbitMQ instance until they reboot or suffer a connection error.
-For this reason, if a single RabbitMQ instance restarts we expect it to see negligible load until our message producers restarts.
+For this reason, if a single RabbitMQ instance restarts we expect it to see negligible load until our message producers restart.

 Durability of messages will be done at the queue level, rather than relying on replication.
 Messages that have been successfully published to the instance but not consumed will have to wait for the instance to recover and consumers to reconnect.
 This is a risk that we are happy to accept in exchange for the simplicity of the setup.